 Our Children and Families Service offers families of under 18s who are diagnosed access to a variety of support.

 Our Support & Info Line is open Monday to Friday, 9-5, and will answer a variety of questions and provide a listening ear.

 If you would like to find out about the latest clinical trials and research then please give us a call to find out.

 We refer to a range of support groups throughout the country.
 All of the details can be found here.

 We know it's not always practical for people to get to a support group, so we run a series of support groups over the phone.

-If you are a healthcare professional then please contact your local Operations Manager to find out how we can help you.
+If you are a healthcare professional then please contact your Healthcare Engagement Manager to find out how we can help you.